optixyt0/Arcane-BackendV2/README.md

 # ArcaneV2
-A Universal Backend For Old Builds Of Fortnite!
+## A Universal Backend For Old Builds Of Fortnite!

-My second attempt at making a fortnite backend!
+Creds to ObsessedTech for original code
 # Features: